mhnasajpour/Staff_evaluation/README.md

-The complete project document is explained in file [document.pdf](./document.pdf)
+The complete documention of this project is in the [document.pdf](./document.pdf)